-The size of your tortoise varies based on how well it’s cared for, so those with lots of space, quality food, and optimal temperatures/humidity are more likely to reach their full growth potential.
+The size of a tortoise varies based on how well it’s cared for, so those given space, nutritious food, and optimal temperatures/humidity are more likely to reach their maximum growth potential.

-The massive Galapagos tortoise can be over 4 feet long and weigh 660 pounds.
-Meanwhile, the tiny Egyptian tortoise can be 3 inches long and weigh 5 ounces.
+Galapagos tortoises can reach over 4 feet long and weigh 660 pounds.
+Meanwhile, Egyptian tortoises can be 3 inches long and weigh 5 ounces.